About The TRY Initiative

 which have already combined several original datasets.

-In the context of the TRY Database the trait values are standardized, quality checked and made available upon request.
-So far we have received more than 3000 requests and more than 130 scientific articles have been published using trait data via the TRY database.
-Ten years after initiation it now looks like TRY has become more than 'just a try'.
+In the context of the TRY Database the trait values are standardized, quality checked and made available upon request (for more detailed information see Database).
+So far TRY has served more than 5000 requests and more than 210 scientific articles have been published using trait data via the TRY database.

 TRY Mission State